stoeps13/connections-doc/source/admin/install/t_install_cluster.md

         IBM Installation Manager tests your database connection with the database values that you supplied.
 You can change the database configuration later in the WebSphere Application Server Integrated Solutions Console.

+        !!! note
-        **Note:** Usually you can continue even if the validation failed because you can change the database settings from WebSphere Application Server Integrated Solutions Console afterward.
+    Usually you can continue even if the validation failed because you can change the database settings from WebSphere Application Server Integrated Solutions Console afterward.

 12. Select a Notification solution.
 Notifications are email messages to users about new information and events in your HCL Connections deployment.